 A History of the KCC Reads Program

 KCC Reads, the Common Reading Program at Kingsborough Community College, was inaugurated at a meeting of the Faculty Assembly in Spring, 2001.
-Since that time, we have adopted a number of wonderful, inspiring books and engaged in valuable programming around each one.
+Since that time, we have adopted a number of wonderful and inspiring books and engaged in much valuable programming around them.

-Students have been enriched through this program in numerous ways—everything from producing art, making pottery and beautiful illustrations inspired by the books, and holding special art exhibits, to author lectures and keynote talks, music performances, and various academic events: student debates, panel discussions, film screenings, and student roundtables.
+Students have been enriched through this program in numerous ways—everything from producing art, making pottery and beautiful illustrations inspired by the books, holding special art exhibits, expert lectures and keynote talks, and musical performances, as well as various academic events: student debates, panel presentations, film screenings, and roundtable discussions.

 Through this program, faculty and staff have also taken advantage of the many opportunities to collaborate and work as an campus-wide community—in nominating and selecting the book, participating in reading groups, and organizing, holding and participating in events programming around the books.

-Over the last decade, the program has adopted the following books:
+Over the fifteen years, KCC Reads has adopted the following books: